dalibor-matura/exchange-rate/README.md

 ### 1.)
 Graph

-I’ve decided to not to use petgraph https://crates.io/crates/petgraph directly, but ruther to extract and refactor “GraphMap” into my own module.
+I decided not to use Petgraph create ([petgraph](https://crates.io/crates/petgraph)) directly, but ruther to extract and refactor `GraphMap` into my own crate called `Safe Graph` ([safe-graph](https://crates.io/crates/safe-graph)).
+My reasing for that is explained there.

-**Reasons:**
-* Only the `GraphMap` was required (I renamed it to simply `Graph`).
-* Petgraph has almost no tests and I’m trying to have a high/full test coverage, so I’ve added tests in.
-* Petgraph has `ordermap` crate as a dependency, but it is outdated now and not stable.
-Its current stable version was renamed to `indexmap` and that one I’ve used.
-* I’ve done a few other modifications according to best practice.
-* The security implication of using a third-party crate with no stable release yet are bad, risking malicious actions by outside influence.

 ### 2.)
 Floyd-Warshall algorithm

-A generic solution for Floyd-Warshall algorithm supporting substitution.
+A generic solution for Floyd-Warshall algorithm supporting customization is provided by my own crate `Floyd Warshall algorithm` ([floyd-warshall-alg](https://crates.io/crates/floyd-warshall-alg)).
+Available customization is described there.

-**Substitutions:**
-* *operator* - being  used for weighted edges (e.g. replacing addition to concatenate paths by multiplication)
-* *comparison* - being used for weighted paths to determine if a newly tested path through `k` should be added or not (e.g. replacing min operator with max)

 ### 3.)
 IO - reading Request, processing it and writing Response